logo

 JSONGeneratorResponselink | top

-There is JSONGeneratorResponse class too, which could return JSON, but it could accept generators as arrays.
-And of course, this response is returned by stream like GeneratorResponse, so data is not buffered in memmory if wsgi server don't do that.
+There is also a JSONGeneratorResponse class, which can return JSON and can accept generators as arrays.
+This response is streamed like GeneratorResponse, so data is not buffered in memory if the WSGI server does not buffer it.

 @app.route('/json-generator')